gorandakov/Intaum/README.md

 14a is now possible with full 22GHz but will require splitting data between upper (<6) and lower (>6) levels which would make it impossible to half split the data. but for "true" atheism layer of reality it can do max 9 Ghz and at 36 vector means zero gold layer.
+Correction: 14a wont work with 22GHz, only up to 3nm.